tvpollet/beautiful-jekyll/aboutme.md

 published: true
 ---

 I am Dr. Thomas Pollet.
+Occasionally, I'll include my middle initial V. to differentiate from other Thomas Pollet's (e.g., [this one](https://www.linkedin.com/in/thomaspollet/?ppe=1))

 I rock a great beard.
 What else do you **really** need?